+To succeed in the doctoral program in education, students must possess a high degree of initiative, self-direction, and commitment to inquiry.
 Upon completion of all program requirements except the dissertation, students in the doctoral program may apply to be awarded an Education Specialist in Education (Ed.S.) degree.
-The Ed.S. degree is typically awarded after passing the comprehensive examination, and is not a terminal degree.
-The Ph.D. is a terminal degree and is awarded upon successful completion of the dissertation requirements.
+The Ed.S. degree is typically awarded after two to three academic years of full-time study, and is not a terminal degree.
+The Educational Doctorate (Ed.D.) is awarded upon successful completion of the dissertation requirements.